Aalok989/Etribe_ERP/README.md

 ## Support

 If you run into issues or have questions:
-- Check the console for error messages
+- Check your browser's developer tools for error messages
 - Look at the network tab in dev tools for API failures
 - Make sure all environment variables are set correctly